dant4ick/plate_track_ai/README.md

 - **User Profiles**: Personal information and goals
 - **Settings**: App preferences and configurations

+### Localization
+The app supports multiple languages using Easy Localization:
+- **English**: Default language with full feature support
+- **Russian**: Complete translation for Russian-speaking users
+- Translation files are stored in `assets/translations/` as JSON files

 ## 🤝 Contributing

 We welcome contributions!
 Please follow these steps: